 ANJANA BALA is a first year PhD student in Medical Anthropology at the joint UCSF/UC Berkeley program.
 She holds a BA in Human Biology from Stanford University and a MSc in Medical Anthropology from University College London.
 Outside of academia, she is an avid dancer.
 Bala was a Managing Editor of the Intima from 2012-2014.

 MAIDA BROUDO, R.T.T., M.A., has worked for more than 25 years as a radiation therapist, treating cancer patients at the National Cancer Institute, Dana-Farber Cancer Institute, and Massachusetts General Hospital.
 She currently teaches at Harvard Medical School.
 She graduated with a Master’s Degree in Journalism at the Harvard Extension School, and continues to do freelance health and medical journalism.
 She has published several medical articles in peer-reviewed journals, and has written articles for Boston Magazine, The Lazarex Cancer Foundation and Boston Biomedical.

 DONNA BULSECO, MA, MS, is a graduate of the Narrative Medicineprogram at Columbia University.
 After getting her BA at UCLA in creative writing and American poetry, the L.A. native studied English literature at Brown University for a Master's degree, then moved to New York City.
 She has been an editor and journalist for the past 25 years at publications such as the Wall Street Journal, Women's Wear Daily, W, Self, and InStyle, and has written articles for Health, More and the New York Times.
-She is Managing Editor of Intima: A Journal of Narrative Medicine, as well as a teaching associate at the School of Professional Studies at Columbia University.
+She is Managing Editor of Intima: A Journal of Narrative Medicine.

 MARIO DE LA CRUZ is one of the Founding Editors of the Intima.
 De la Cruz is a recent graduate of the Master's of Science in Narrative Medicine program at Columbia University.
 He completed his undergraduate studies in Sociology at Arizona State University and has developed multiple HIV/AIDS prevention programs and sexual health education programs for both healthcare institutions and non-profit organizations, with emphasis on at-risk youth groups.
 Mario is also a contributing author to the book, The Uncharted Path from Clinic-Based to Community-Based Research.
 His current work is in exploring visual, oral and performance based narratives.